gdenicola/protein_inadequacy/README.md

 The `data/` folder is not included in this GitHub repository because the underlying files are too large for version control.

-The data folder used to run the analysis is available from the corresponding author upon reasonable request.
+The data folder used to run the analysis is available from the corresponding author upon request.

 Contact: